The Short Version:

 Because the goal is to be as literal as possible, this translation can be a window into the original languages.
 That is, by reading in English, someone who’s familiar with Greek would be able to tell which Greek tenses are used.
 For this reason, Greek tenses will be translated consistently whenever possible.

 • The Greek Present Tense.
-The English present tense tells that that an action is happening right now.
+The English present tense tells that an action is happening right now.
 However, this isn’t always the case in Greek.
 The Greek ‘present’ tense primarily tells us that the action is in process or continually happening.
 Only in the indicative mood (statement of fact) does it mean action happening right now.

 • Present tense verbs will be translated as the English present tense or present progressive as often as possible.